Your Virtual Private Server (VPS)

 Warnings: If you monitor your server with a monitoring policy, you will receive a notification when the set thresholds are exceeded.
 The color of the icons indicates the status of the respective notification:

-Gray: The server is not being monitored.
+Grey: The server is not being monitored.

-Green: Normal operation
+Green: Normal operation.

 Yellow: The monitoring policy has generated warnings and maintenance notes.

 Red: A problem or critical condition has been reported.

 Data Center: IONOS Data Center in which the server is hosted.